tagoso/dataviz-tago-so/src/airbus-boeing.md

 ## Aircraft Age and Replacement Trends

-Histogram of aircraft age (aircraft currently in service or temporarily parked/stored).
+Histogram of fleet age (aircraft currently in service or temporarily parked/stored).
 In the coming years, 100 or more B777 aircraft are expected to be retired annually.

 ```js
 function ageHistogram(data, { width } = {}) {